Skip to content

 Args:

-df (pd.DataFrame): The DataFrame containing x and y projection coordinates.
+df (pd.DataFrame): DataFrame with x and y coordinates.

 Returns: